SAP-samples/btp-developer-guide-cap/documentation/saas/lep/1-prerequisites.md

  **Destinations** and **workzone** are not required for the standalone approuter.

-2. Delete `mta.yaml`, and run the below command to get the updated mta.yaml file.
+2. Delete `mta.yaml`, and run the following command to generate the updated `mta.yaml` file.

    ```sh
    cds add mta